JeanDev26/cybersecurity-learning/module-3-operating-system/glossary.md

 - Uses the **APFS (Apple File System)** for efficient storage management.
 - Comes with built-in applications like Safari, Finder, and Spotlight.
 - Popular among creative professionals for design, video editing, and music production.

+### Qwiklabs
+**Qwiklabs** is an online learning platform that provides hands-on labs for cloud computing and IT skills.
+- Allows users to practice in real cloud environments (Google Cloud, AWS) without needing a personal account or setup.
+- Offers temporary credentials to complete guided labs and exercises.
+- Commonly used in IT training programs to teach cloud services, operating systems, and troubleshooting.
+- Helps learners gain practical experience with real-world tools and scenarios.